minerllabs/minerl/docs/source/tutorials/custom_environments.rst

     def create_actionables(self) -> List[Handler]:
         return super().create_actionables() + [
             # allow agent to place water
-            handlers.PlaceBlock("water_bucket"),
+            handlers.KeybasedCommandAction("use"),
+            # also allow it to equip the pickaxe
+            handlers.EquipAction(["diamond_pickaxe"])
         ]

 Give Extra Observations
 ====================================
-In addition to the POV image data the agent receives as an observation, lets provide it with compass data.
+In addition to the POV image data the agent receives as an observation, lets provide it with compass and lifestats data.
 We override :code:`create_observables` just like the previous step.

 .. code-block:: python

     def create_observables(self) -> List[Handler]:
         return super().create_observables() + [
-            # A compass observation which returns angle and distance information
-            handlers.CompassObservation(True, True)
+            # current location and lifestats are returned as additional
+            # observations
+            handlers.ObservationFromCurrentLocation(),
+            handlers.ObservationFromLifeStats()
         ]

 Set the Time